Information for parents and carers of undergraduate students

 Some students will prefer not to live in university allocated accommodation.
 The accommodation office can help them find suitable rented accommodation.
 Students planning to live in private rented accommodation should still fill in the online accommodation application, selecting the private option.
 This will ensure they do not miss out on important information about welcome week events.
 Further information about finding rented accommodation is available from our private rented accommodation pages.

-Please note that when the accommodation offers are sent out, it is preferable to contact us by telephone, due to the volume of enquiries we receive.
+Note that when the accommodation offers are sent out, it is preferable to contact us by telephone, due to the volume of enquiries we receive.
 If you email us or submit an enquiry using our enquiry form during this week, we may not be able to get back to you before the accommodation offer acceptance deadline.
-Please do be patient during this busy time for us.
+Be patient during this busy time for us.